Greg Litton: Political Activity

 Litton has lost three Republican primary elections in Florida.
 In 2004, Litton ran for office to serve as the Escambia County Supervisor of Elections.
 He lost to David Stafford in the Republican primary.
 In 2018, Litton ran for an open County Commission seat in Escambia County.
 Litton lost in the Republican primary, garnering less than 20% of the vote.
 In 2022, Litton ran for a seat in the Florida House of Representatives.
 Litton challenged incumbent Alex Andrade in the Republican primary.
 Litton again lost in the Republican primary, garnering less than 21% of the vote.

 Post-playing career and personal life

 Litton is now divorced and has two children.

-On departing baseball Litton worked a with close friend as a jeweler.
+On departing baseball Litton worked with a close friend as a jeweler.
 Soon after, Litton began a professional relationship with Pensacola businessman Quint Studer that led to opportunities as an announcer for the Double-A Pensacola Blue Wahoos and as motivational speaker for the Studer Group.
 Litton has also worked as a mortgage originator.